chandlerpuckett/data-structures-and-algorithms/challenge401/src/main/java/datastructures/tree/README.md

 Space: O(n)

 ## API
-`createTree` - instantiates a tree with pre-set values `add` - adds a value to the tree
+`createTree` - instantiates a tree with pre-set values<br>
+`add` - adds a value to the tree<br>
-`inOrder` - performs an in order traversal & returns an Array List of integers `perOrder` - performs a pre order traversal & returns an Array List of integers `postOrder` - performs a post order traversal & returns an Array List of integers
+`inOrder` - performs an in order traversal & returns an Array List of integers<br>
+`perOrder` - performs a pre order traversal & returns an Array List of integers<br>
+`postOrder` - performs a post order traversal & returns an Array List of integers<br>

 ## Operation
 - program is operated in App.java or by instantiating a `BinaryTree` object